• Menu

 10. Reduce inventories.
 If you sell a product, and you believe your sales are going to decrease, this might be a good idea to reduce inventories and not restock to the same level.
 This is a risky strategy (what if the recession only lasts 6 months?), so be sure you know exactly how long it will take to replenish inventories once the economy picks back up.

 Now is the time to begin thinking about what you’ll do if the economy affects your business.
 It doesn’t matter if we are in a recession now or not.
-Economies, by their very nature, are cyclical, and you will face lean times and booming times in the future.
+By their very nature, economies are cyclical, and you will face lean times and boom times in the future.

 Filed Under: Business Strategy & Planning